-Rai assumed that the 'D-Sync' referred to the strange device to she complied and suddenly, she was sucked into the computer.
+Rai assumed that the 'D-Sync' referred to the strange device so she complied and suddenly, she was sucked into the computer.
 She was expecting all kinds of crazy things, someone to pop out of the screen, an image of whoever she talking to will show up, anything except for being drawn into her own computer like that.

 August 1, 1973: New York, USA – 2:23 AM

-There was no way Babel was going to be able to sleep with what had happened earlier today.
+There was no way Babel was going to be able to sleep with what had happened earlier that day.
 He got punished for something that wasn't even his fault, but he covered for his 'friends' anyway.
 He supposed that he should've been used to it by now but he was just getting tired of it.

-"This is probably the dumbest thing I've ever done" he muttered as he started his night jog.
+"This is probably the dumbest thing I've ever done," he muttered as he started his night jog.

 His jog steadily became a run and soon he was sprinting when he heard the footsteps behind him get faster.
-"Okay, this has become more than just another one of my 'dumb idea'.
+"Okay, this has become more than just another one of my 'dumb ideas'.
 This is the epitome of stupidity for me."

-It was only a few seconds later when he noticed the footsteps behind him had stopped.
+It was only a few seconds later when he noticed that the footsteps behind him had stopped.
 Babel stopped to a screech as he tried to catch his breath.
 He looked behind him and couldn't see anyone behind him so he figured he was safe.
 He turned back around and fell to his butt in fright when he saw a figure wearing a white cloak standing in front of me.

 "Who are you?" asked Babel, when he finally had the courage to speak.